DARPA-CRITICALMAAS/ta2-minmod-kg/README.md

 The directory will look like this

     <WORKDIR>
-      ├── data                      # for storing databases
+      ├── kgdata                    # for storing databases
       ├── ta2-minmod-data           # ta2-minmod-data repository
       └── ta2-minmod-kg             # code to setup TA2 KG